consected/restructure/docs/admin_reference/page_layouts/0_introduction.md

-# Reports
+# Page Layouts

 ## Introduction

-**Reports** provide configuration for reporting, search, charts and CSV export.
+**Page Layouts** provide configuration for the visual layout of various components within an app.

 The components that can be configured are: